Basic information of the minor

 The Master of European Design (MEDes) is a study programme offered by a network of seven leading European design schools.
 MEDes in Finland is a minor studies programme for the students of the Department of Design that spans over the whole study time.

-During the five years of studies (three years of Bachelor’s studies and two years of Master’s studies), MEDes student lives and studies in three different schools and countries.
+During the five years of studies, MEDes student lives and studies in three different schools and countries.
 In the first and second year, students study at their home institution.
 The third year of Bachelor’s studies is the first exchange year abroad, which results in a Bachelor’s thesis prepared at the partner institution, and in close contact with the examiners for the Bachelor’s degree at the home institution.
 The second year abroad is the first year of the Master’s degree.
 After the two years abroad, the students return to their home institution in the fifth year to reflect upon and to synthesise the diverse experiences and to work on their final Master’s project and/or thesis.
 One of the MEDes program’s rules is that the studies must end in the same university they started.

 MEDes offers to its students means to gain insight into different design approaches, ability to adapt to various systems whilst remaining critical and testing own thoughts and methods in these multifaceted working environments.
 Spending altogether two years abroad during the Bachelor’s studies and Master’s studies and studying in three different educational systems helps to build confidence, language competencies are extended and professional and social skills are improved.